frenetic-lang/frenetic/guide/01-Introduction.md

   You will use the Mininet network simulator to run your controllers.
-We will tell you exactly what Mininet commands to use, so you don't need to read this.
+We will tell you exactly what Mininet commands to use, so you don't really need to read this.